5 Random Pages

 The battery was equipped with four emplacements, a command post, a GL Radar mat to the southeast, and an accommodation camp to the northwest.
 The site was visible in aerial photographs taken by the RAF in 1941.
 The battery has been reported as being armed with 3.7-inch guns, however a local report from 2003 conflicts with this, and indicates that 4.5-inch guns were mounted.

-There are no surviving remains of the battery, and a housing development occupies the site and the surrounding area.
+There are no surviving remains of the battery which was blown up by the Army, and a housing development occupies the site and the surrounding area.

-Examination of RCAHMS aerial photography suggests that the emplacements were Type L, and that the command post was Type 1.
+Examination of RCAHMS aerial photography suggests that the emplacements were Type L, and that the command post was Type 1 which has now been confirmed by a gentleman who lived beside it as a boy.
+Apparently the guns were still there in the early 1950s.

 External links